Local Coordination and the Geometry of Social Networks: Impossibility of coordination on non-amenable graphs

 \begin{theorem} Suppose $G$ admits an action-symmetric strategy profile with a radius of communication $r$ and average expected inefficiency $\varepsilon$.
 Then $G$ is $(\sqrt{8\varepsilon}, r)$-amenable. \end{theorem}

 This result provides a partial converse to Theorem~\ref{thm:amenable}.
 It is partial since $\sqrt{8\varepsilon}$ is much larger than $\eps$ (for small $\eps$) and so we cannot preclude that for intermediate ranges there are non-leader equilibria that achieve low inefficiency.
 Nevertheless, these results together qualitatively characterize amenability as a necessary and sufficient condition for low inefficiency.
 Since a graph is $(\eps,r)$-amenable if and only if it admits a leader equilibrium with inefficiency $\eps$ and a radius of communication $r$, this theorem immediately implies (by a transformation of $\eps$) that if the best leader equilibrium has inefficiency $\eps$, then no equilibrium can achieve inefficiency less than $\eps^2/8$.
+In other words, this result shows that if there is a strategy profile that achieves low inefficiency, then there is a leader equilibrium that achieves low inefficiency.

 As noted above, incentives do not play a role here: this result applies to any strategy profile.
 We accordingly rephrase it in a more general, probabilistic framework.
 The advantage will be that this version is easily applied to a large class of related economic models, as we explain in \S\ref{sec:general-app}. \begin{theorem} Let $G = (N,E)$ be a finite graph, and let $(Z_i)_{i \in N}$ be independent random variables associated to each vertex.
 Let $(X_i)_{i \in N}$ also be random variables associated to each vertex, with each $X_i$ measurable with respect to the sigma-algebra generated by $(Z_j)_{j \in B_r(i)}$.
 Suppose that $\E{X_i}=0$ and $\E{X_i^2}=1$ for all $i$.
 If